Mack Brown: 2022

 Going into the 2022 season, Brown's Tar Heels were plagued with a number of question marks on both sides of the ball.
 Defensive coordinator Jay Bateman was let go, following the worst defensive performance of Bateman's tenure in Chapel Hill the previous season.
 Hired to replace him was Gene Chizik, who had previously been on Brown's staff at Texas before winning a National Championship at Auburn in 2010 as a head coach.
 Chizik's last coaching job prior to taking a five-year hiatus was under previous Tar Heel coach Fedora as the Heels' DC in 2015 and 2016.
-The biggest question mark was who would replace Sam Howell at quarterback.
-Redshirt-freshman Drake Maye and sophomore Jacolby Criswell competed in what was described as a "heated" position battle through spring practices and training camp.
-Maye would win the job, and was officially named the starter the week of the season opener against FAMU.
+There was also a position battle throughout the offseason to decide who would take over the starting quarterback job for Sam Howell, who had left for the NFL.
+Drake Maye would emerge in training camp as the man for the job, being named the starter officially the week before the Tar Heels season-opener.
 Maye would go on to challenge for, and break, several of the Tar Heels' single season QB records in his first full season under center.

-Maye and Brown led the team to a 9–3 regular season and North Carolina's first ACC Coastal Division championship since 2015.
-This would also be the final Coastal Division championship, as in 2023 the ACC will abandon divisions for football.
-Brown's 2022 Tar Heels also achieved an undefeated road record for the first time in school history.
+Brown led the 2022 Tar Heels to a 9–1 record after ten games, clinching the final ACC Coastal Division Championship by beating Wake Forest.
+After defeating the Demon Deacons, Brown's Tar Heels would fail to win another game, finishing the season 9–5 after losing the final two regular season games, the ACC championship to Clemson, and the Holiday Bowl to Oregon.